SimpelMe/stream-observer/README.md

 Stream-Observer (strobs) is a script to observe running voc video streams.
 The script opens mpv with all active (currently streaming) streams from [Chaos Computer Club](https://www.ccc.de/en) made by [VOC](https://c3voc.de) (video operation center) in a playlist as found at [https://streaming.media.ccc.de](https://streaming.media.ccc.de).

-With further options you can
-* try all existing servers
-* try all servers that will be, are and were active until given days
-* try all servers given in a valid playlist
+Optionally it can also try to open all streams given in a valid playlist.

 First make `strobs` executable with `chmod +x strobs`.
 Then execute `./strobs`.
 Install mpv if not existing.